 South Lanarkshire Council is the fifth largest authority in Scotland.
 It covers the following main areas; Clydesdale in the south which features extensive rural areas, Cambuslang, Rutherglen, Blantyre and Uddingston to the north as well as the towns of East Kilbride and Hamilton.

-The Council's Plan Connect sets out the Council's vision which is, "to improve the quality of life for all within South Lanarkshire".
+The Council's Plan Connect sets out the Council's vision which is, "to improve the lives and prospects for everyone in South Lanarkshire".
 For Education Resources this means delivering services of the highest quality as well as striving to narrow the gap.
 It is about continually improving the services for everyone at the same time as giving priority to children, young people, families and communities in most need.
 The priorities for schools and services are set out in the Education Resources Plan which confirms the commitment to provide better learning opportunities and outcomes for children and young people.
 I am delighted to welcome you to Machanhill Primary School and Nursery Class.
-Our school has been delivering a high quality service to Larkhall families for 96 years and, with your help, we aim to continue to help our pupils to become successful learners, effective contributors, confident individuals and responsible citizens.
+Our school has been delivering a high quality service to Larkhall families for 97 years and, with your help, we aim to continue to help our pupils to become successful learners, effective contributors, confident individuals and responsible citizens.
 The excellent behaviour and positive attitude of pupils, the support of parents and the caring dedication of staff, all help to create an inspiring environment that supports achievement and attainment and where each child has their individual needs met.

-Our Vision:

-At Machanhill Primary School we equip our children with the knowledge and skills to succeed throughout life.
-We aspire to create happy and inclusive learning environment based on respect, ensuring our children are challenged and achievement is celebrated.

-Values: Happiness, Achievement, Respect, Knowledge

-As a member of the Larkhall Learning Community we enjoy close links with our colleagues in Larkhall Academy, the other primary schools and pre-school nurseries to the benefit of our pupils.
+Values: Safe, Successful, Respectful Our Vision: At Machanhill Primary School and Nursery Class we promote Safety, Success, and Respect to ensure all our children can thrive and 'Be the Best they Can Be' As a member of the Larkhall Learning Community we enjoy close links with our colleagues in Larkhall Academy, the other primary schools and pre-school nurseries to the benefit of our pupils.
 We readily access the skills and expertise of other professionals when required to support the individual needs of our pupils and their families.

-Outwith COVID times, parents and carers are made most welcome at the school.
+Parents and carers are made most welcome at the school.
 We have a Parent Council which develops and extends the role of parents further in the life of the school community.
 We also have an active parent helper programme where parents support the work of the school.

-Finally, please join our school app for regular updates and if having read this handbook, you have any questions or queries please do not hesitate to get in touch with me or Mrs Tallamy, our Depute HeadTeacher.
+Finally, please join Parent Portal for regular updates and if having read this handbook, you have any questions or queries please do not hesitate to get in touch with me or our Depute Head Teachers, Mrs Tallamy and Mrs O'Neill.
 I look forward to meeting you in the future.

-Kusty Boyly.

-KIRSTY A BOYLE Head Teacher
+KIRSTY A BOYLE Head Teacher Kirsty Boyla